Nintendo Wi-Fi Connection: Hotspots

 Nintendo worked with hotspot providers to allow free access in public for Nintendo DS users.
 In 2005, Nintendo made an agreement with Texas-based firm Wayport, Inc. to provide access in McDonald's restaurants in the U.S. However, the deal was not renewed and has since expired.
 A similar partnership with FatPort to create free hotspots in Canada was announced by Nintendo of Canada on October 19, 2005.

 In 2006 former Director of Marketing for Nintendo of Europe Jim Merrick announced that Nintendo was planning total of 25,000 hotspots in Europe, with 7,500 in the UK alone thanks to a partnership with The Cloud and BT Openzone.

 Nintendo of Australia initially announced on November 17, 2005, that they would roll out only 26 hotspots across the country, in partnership with selected EB Games, Myer and Dick Smith Powerhouse stores.
 On April 14, 2007, Nintendo announced that over one thousand additional free hotspots had been added in a partnership with Telstra Wireless, providing access in selected hotels, airports, Starbucks cafes, and McDonald's restaurants.

 Official website

-Nintendo created the official Nintendo Wi-Fi Connection web site as a portal for gamers looking to access the service or whom were in need of troubleshooting assistance.
+When the service launched in 2005, Nintendo created the official Nintendo Wi-Fi Connection web site as a portal for users looking to access the service or whom were in need of troubleshooting assistance.
 The website had live statistics and data from the service's servers and recorded high scores and service status.
-It also allowed a user to link his or her Nintendo DS Wi-Fi Connection ID to a My Nintendo account.
-As of November 2008, the site has closed in North America and has now moved into a subsection of the Games section on Nintendo.com.
-On May 20, 2014, the Nintendo Wi-Fi Connection service was shut down, and as a result Nintendo deleted the subsection on its website prior to May 20, 2014.
+It also allowed a user to link their Nintendo DS Wi-Fi Connection ID to a My Nintendo account.

+In November 2008, the site was merged into a subsection of the Games section on the official Nintendo website.

+In preparation for the shutting of the Nintendo Wi-Fi Connection, Nintendo removed the subsection on its website prior to May 20, 2014.